Consumer Medicine Information

 Dark orange / dark orange opaque size '0' hard gelatin capsules having thick and thin

-Each capsule contains 75 or 150 mg of venlafaxine (as venlafaxine hydrochloride) as
+Each capsule contains 75 or 150 mg of venlafaxine hydrochloride as the active ingredient.

 Apotex Pty Ltd